swaptacular/swpt_accounts/protocol.rst

    timestamp).

 previous_transfer_number : int64
-   MUST contain the value of the ``transfer_number`` field in the previous `AccountTransfer`_ message for the affected account.
-If since the creation of the affected account, there have not been any other `AccountTransfer`_ messages, the value MUST be ``0``.
+   MUST contain the ``transfer_number`` of the previous `AccountTransfer`_ message that affected the same account.
+If since the creation of the account, there have not been any other `AccountTransfer`_ messages the affected the account, the value MUST be ``0``.

 Every committed transfer affects two accounts: the sender's, and the recipient's.
 Therefore, two separate `AccountTransfer`_ messages would